PoE 2 Beginner Guide - Everything Explained

 As you play more Path of Exile, you may learn the intricacies of some mechanics.
 As you make more characters, you’ll learn more and more until you have a decent understanding of the game.
 With that out of the way, let’s cover the basic game modes in PoE.

-Game Modes and Leagues
+Game Modes & Leagues

-In PoE2, there are four base game modes confirmed.
+In PoE 2, there are four base game modes confirmed.
 Standard, Hardcore, Solo Self Found (SSF), and Hardcore SSF (HCSSF).

-• Standard – The base game with no extra rules.
+Standard – The base game with no extra rules.
 You can trade with other players, play in a party, etc.

-• SSF – You cannot trade or play with other players.
+SSF – You cannot trade or play with other players.
 Everything you have is found by yourself.

-• Hardcore SSF – A combination of Hardcore and SSF.
+Hardcore SSF – A combination of Hardcore and SSF.
 If you die in this mode, your character will move to SSF.

-• Ruthless – This is a PoE1 game mode that severely reduces the drops and greatly raises the difficulty of the game.
+Ruthless – This is a PoE1 game mode that severely reduces the drops and greatly raises the difficulty of the game.

 At any point, you can migrate your character from SSF to Standard (with or without your loot in the stash).
-However, to do so in Hardcore you will need your character to die.
+However, to do so in Hardcore, you will need your character to die.

 This means you can’t easily transfer your loot over to Standard from Hardcore unless you do so by dying with a character and using their inventory to move stuff over.

-Overall, pick the game mode that you think you will enjoy most.
-For those that enjoy a challenge, you can play Hardcore.
-If you enjoy trading and making money, play in Trade League (more on this in a bit).
 Or maybe if you prefer to be a lone wolf, play SSF.
 For the extra challenge, you can do Hardcore SSF.
 But, if you’re new and still learning the game, you should pick Trade League for the simplest experience.

 Challenge Leagues